Canada is a founding member of the EBRD and an important contributor to the EBRD's work.

 €7bn Canada-EBRD investments

-Canada is an important source of foreign direct investment in the EBRD’s countries of operations.
-The value of joint Canada-EBRD investment stood at €7 billion as of 28 February 2019.
+The value of joint Canada-EBRD investment stood at €7 billion as of 28 February 2020.
 EBRD finance accounted for €4 billion of this total while Canadian investment accounted for €3 billion.

 Canada-EBRD investment has been across a variety of regional projects in Mongolia and Romania.
 EBRD also has a significant co-operation with Canadian firms in Turkey and Ukraine.
-Broken down by industry, joint Canada-EBRD investment has been strong in energy, industry, commerce and agribusiness, and infrastructure.
+Broken down by industry, joint Canada-EBRD investment has been strong in, industry, commerce and agribusiness, and sustainable infrastructure.

 Canadian banks are also involved in the Trade Facilitation Programme (TFP) through which the EBRD guarantees the payment of trade finance instruments issued by banks in countries where we invest to foreign confirming banks.